 - Stainless Steel

-Each of these materials looks different, and you’ll want to consider the colour of the surrounding door when making your choice.
+Each of these materials look different, and you’ll want to consider the colour of the surrounding door when making your choice.
 A black iron door handle will stand apart from a wax-finished oak door, while a brass one might complement darker shades.
-The exceptions here are external door handles, which are made in standard sizes to fit a uPVC door.

 Some materials, like pewter and brass, give off a different look depending on how they’re finished.
 By polishing the metal, you’ll lend the handle an added sheen that’ll make it stand apart.
 A similar effect can be achieved with the addition of certain sorts of finish – though some, like beeswax, aren’t suited for external use.